Christian Malanga

 Christian Malanga Musumari (2 January 1983 – 19 May 2024) was a Congolese-American-French politician, businessman, and military officer.
 He was leader of the United Congolese Party (UCP), a national political party he formed in the United States after his experiences in the Democratic Republic of the Congo's widely disputed parliamentary elections in 2011.
 In 2017, he established the New Zaire Government in Exile and proclaimed himself its president.
-Malanga attempted to overthrow the government of the DRC on 19 May 2024.
+Malanga attempted to overthrow the government of the DR Congo on 19 May 2024.
 The attempt failed with Malanga being shot and killed and many other assailants, including his son Marcel, arrested.

 Early life

 Malanga was born to Chantal Kibonge and Joseph Itejo Malanga in the capital city of Kinshasa.
 His father was born and raised in Mangai.
 His mother was a local of Ngaba, where Malanga's parents met.
 They settled outside of the city of Kinshasa, where his mother worked at a local market and his father worked as a supervisor at a General Motors plant in Kinshasa proper.
-In 1993, Malanga's family relocated to a refugee camp in Swaziland.
+In 1993, Malanga's family relocated to a refugee camp in Swaziland (now Eswatini) as political refugees.
 Malanga went to primary school at Saint Paul's Methodist Primary School in Swaziland.

 In 1998, Malanga moved to Salt Lake City, Utah in the United States as a political refugee with asylum status.
 Malanga joined the Junior Reserve Officers' Training Corps (JROTC) program by the United States Armed Forces.

+Personal life

 Malanga had one son with Brittany Sawyer, Marcel.
 Malanga was convicted in 2001 of assault with a firearm and was given a 30-day jail sentence and three years of probation.
 He also faced charges of domestic violence and disturbing the peace which were dismissed.
 Legal records also showed that he had been involved in a custody and child support dispute.

-In Utah he owned several small businesses until 2006, when he cofounded the DRC non-profit organization Africa Helpline Society.
-He worked directly with children at the on-site orphanage and with the organization's global outreach initiatives.
-Malanga used his experiences to simultaneously form his own non-governmental organization, Friends of America, during this time period.